 During the 1960s and 1970s Latinos at Notre Dame felt the influence of the Chicano student movement and grassroots community organizations that were emerging across the country.
 Although the University had only a handful of Chicano students and one faculty member in 1970, a Chicano Civil Rights movement started on campus.
-Students focused their efforts on scholarship, advocacy, and community-based research.
-Dr. Julian Samora’s Latino studies lecture series brought Latino scholars to campus each semester and, under Samora’s tutelage, Notre Dame produced a host of scholars in Latino studies.
+Among the students was Graciela Gil Olivarez, who, in 1970, was the first woman and the first Latina to graduate from Notre Dame Law School.
+Olivarez continued to blaze trails in her roles as a professor of law, director of the Office of Economic Opportunity in Arizona, chair of the Mexican American Legal Defense and Education Fund, and the director of the federal Community Services Administration.
+During his distinguished career at Notre Dame, (1959-1985), Dr. Julian Samora’s Latino studies lecture series brought Latino scholars to campus each semester and, under Samora’s tutelage, Notre Dame produced a host of scholars in Latino studies.

 Samora’s 1985 retirement led to the demise of his groundbreaking work to establish the Mexican American Graduate Studies program.
 Recruitment of Latinos continued, however, and these students gradually built their own network of groups and programs to acknowledge and enhance the Latino experience at Notre Dame.
 Their efforts as students and later as alumni helped pave the way for the establishment of the Institute for Latino Studies in 1999 under founding director Dr. Gilberto Cárdenas, a Samora student who completed his doctorate in sociology at Notre Dame.
 Professor José Limón replaced Cárdenas as director in 2012 and is the current director of the Institute.